nickgeerts/redwood-pm2/README.md

 Enjoy! 😁

+## Caveats

+Here are some caveats I have encountered:

+- It seems to only work in Node.js version 14, version 12 gave me crashes
+- It only runs in fork mode in PM2, not cluster mode

 ## Add PM2 to your existing project

 If you want to add PM2 deployment to your existing project without cloning this project, you can follow these steps.